chop-dbhi/avocado/README.md

 2 fields added for Book
 ```

-On a side note, the `avocado` command acts as a parent for various subcommands.
+**Note:** The `avocado` command acts as a parent for various subcommands.
 Simply type `./manage.py avocado` to show a list of available subcommands.

 ### DataField API